-The STAR Early Literacy assessment shows a grade level weakness in phonemic awareness with the lowest of those skills being medial phoneme discrimination.
+The STAR Early Literacy assessment shows weakness in phonemic awareness with the lowest of those skills being medial phoneme discrimination.

-Benchmark Assessment System 2017-2018, Fall 2018
+Benchmark Assessment System 2018-2019

 An additional assessment used at Meigs Primary School is the Fountas and Pinnell Benchmark Assessment System to determine independent and instructional reading levels for Guided Reading.
 The BAS is a one-on-one assessment, the students read a given passage while the teacher listens and records errors, self-corrects, accuracy, fluency and engages in a comprehension conversation that goes beyond retelling.
 The analyzed results determine a miscue analysis and an independent and instructional reading level used to plan lessons.
-During 2017-2018 year-end results for kindergarten showed that 34 percent of the students were at a level D or above (expected) and an additional 25 percent were at a C (approaching) resulting in 59 percent of kindergarten students on track in May reading at a level C or above as compared to 46 percent in November on level B. First grade fall data for 2017-2018 shows 65 percent of students at or above a level H (approaching) and 54 percent of second grade students at or above level L (approaching).
-End of year results show 54 percent of first grade students and 63 percent of second grade students are on track.
+During 2018-2019 year-end results for kindergarten showed that 34 percent of the students were at a level D or above (expected) and an additional 17 percent were at a C (approaching) resulting in 51 percent of kindergarten students on track in May, reading at a level C or above as compared to 46 percent in November on level B. First grade fall data for 2018-2019 shows 60 percent of students at or above a level C (approaching) and 54 percent of second grade students at or above level I (approaching).
+End of year results show 68 percent of first grade students and 63 percent of second grade students are on track.
 Eight months is the year's growth target based on the Fountas and Pinnell Progress Monitoring Chart for an instructional level.
-The results show 74 percent of first grade students and 73 percent of second grade students met the 8 months or more growth target.
-Kindergarten year's growth report for 2017-2018 was not available due to inconsistency in testing windows, a testing schedule for 2018-2019 has been determined.
-Fall data for 2018 indicates 62 percent of first grade students and 47 percent of second grade students are on track (approaching level or above).
+The results show 81 percent of first grade students, 61 percent of second grade students and 46% of kindergarten students met the growth target.
+First and second grade growth targets are based on the Fountas and Pinnell recommendation of eight months.
+Likewise, kindergarten growth target are also based on this same recommendation at 5 months, due to the first testing window being in November.
 This data coincides with the Simple View of Reading framework, showing that students in the emergent and early reading levels are using decoding (word level reading) skills and as students move through the developmental reading process into transitional readers are lacking language comprehension skills.